Adopted: May 13, 2019

 - Academic schedule modifications (typically to separate Complainant and Respondent);

-- Changes in work or housing location;
+- Changes in work or housing location or access;

 - An escort to ensure safe movement on campus;